momomozakiki/LoginPage/README.md

 ## Description
-I want to create a general login page template with correct programming practice, in this project i will use html, scss, npm, node js, git, github to develope and maintain the code, beside that i also try to using npm generated package.json to create script to automate my package dependencies' installation, version checking and update the package if needed
+I want to create a general login page template with correct programming practice, in this project i will use html, scss, npm, Nodejs, git, GitHub to developed and maintain the code, besides that I also try to use npm generated package.json to create script to automate my package dependencies' installation, version checking and update the package if needed

+Still learning what is the correct work flow to ensure i am able to deploy the development environment at different system without any problem

 ## Installation
 1. to clone from repository